deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam paused in his countdown and just stared at her.
 For her part, Ava wrung her hands and stared right back, still trembling like a leaf but clearly determined to say her piece.

-"You're all I have of home*.*" she said.
-“You and Dad-”
+"You're all I have of home*."* she said.
+"You and Dad-"

 "Don't you *dare* call him that!"
 Adam snarled.

-"...I can't lose you, and I was *going* to." she forged ahead.
-“I reached the end of my- I couldn't do it any more, I was sending so much your way and getting nothing back and I ran out, and it was… I had to reach out to somebody.”
+"…I can't lose you, and I was *going* to." she forged ahead.
+"I reached the end of my- I couldn't do it any more, I was sending so much your way and getting nothing back and I ran out, and it was… I had to reach out to somebody."

 "And you couldn't fucking *talk* to me?!"
 Adam demanded.

 "**_I DID!_**" she shot back.
-“Every time!
+"Every time!
 Every **_fucking_** time, Adam I *told* you time after time and when did you listen?
-You *didn't!*”
+You *didn't!"*

-"*BULLSHIT!*" Adam exploded.
+"*BULLSHIT!"* Adam exploded.
 Ava's fire was up and she looked like she was going to keep arguing, but he took another step forward, she backed into the kitchen area, and this time the poor refrigerator took the brunt of his rage, drawing a fearful gasp out of Ava in place of the tirade she'd clearly wanted to unleash.
-“I *listened!*” he insisted.
-“But what did you expect me to do, go AWOL?
+"I *listened!"* he insisted.
+"But what did you expect me to do, go AWOL?
 Is that what you'd want instead?
-Me in prison and all that time and pain wasted?”
+Me in prison and all that time and pain wasted?"

 "I-"

 Adam prodded her in the chest, hard.
 She gasped and rubbed at the bruised spot.
 "I went through *hell*, and the only thing got me through was thinking you had my back." he growled.
-“Broken bones, torn muscles, nearly *drowning*, pain pain pain, day in, day out for *Five.
+"Broken bones, torn muscles, nearly *drowning*, pain pain pain, day in, day out for *Five.
 Fucking.
 Years*.
-And don't even get me *started* on some of the nightmares I've had because of what I've learned!”
+And don't even get me *started* on some of the nightmares I've had because of what I've learned!"

 He prodded her again.
 "ALL while having to put up with the *exact same* loneliness that you couldn't handle!
 You think all that time away from you was *easy* for me?
 And I've had temptation, oh yeah I have!
 More than a passing little devil, do you *know* how easy it is for guys like me to get laid?"

 "Well-"

 "**_SHUT UP!!_**" The fridge rocked as it suffered further abuse.
-“Do you know how often I gave in?
-Do you know how often I *thought* about giving in?”
+"Do you know how often I gave in?
+Do you know how often I *thought* about giving in?"

 "Then-"

 "**_NOT EVEN FUCKING ONCE!!_**"

 In the aftermath of that roar, Sean could have sworn the loudest sound in the room was his own heartbeat, then Adam's finger curled back from under Ava's nose and his head dropped.
 "Not once.
 Not even once.
 Not *once*." he mourned.
-“Not one single goddamn time, Ava.
+"Not one single goddamn time, Ava.
 I did all of this for you.
-To keep you safe, to...”
+To keep you safe, to…"

 He trailed off.

 Ava was weeping openly now.
 The fear in her body language was gone---for the first time since Sean had known her, she looked *ashamed*.

-"But..." she put a hand on Adam's face and he swatted it aside to glare at her again.
-“Adam, all I ever wanted was *you*.”
+"But…" she put a hand on Adam's face and he swatted it aside to glare at her again.
+"Adam, all I ever wanted was *you*."

 Adam didn't move for a moment.
 Then he swayed upright, backed off, and gave her a long, slow, tearful appraisal.
 "Right." he grunted.
-“It's all about what *you* want.”
+"It's all about what *you* want."

 "Adam-"

 "*Fuck you*, Ava.
 I don't know what happened to you, but I never fell in love with a selfish backstabbing *whore*."

-"*Adam-!*"
+"*Adam-!"*

 He spun, strode to the door, and put the last hinge out of its misery with a petulant backhand.
 "Get out of my house." he ordered, and was gone.

 ___
 **Date Point 10y2m2w AV**
 **Commune of Females, Wi Kao City, Gao**

 ***Regaari***